 R1 will be our telnet client and R2 the telnet server.
 We will classify the packets when they arrive at R2.
 Let’s look at the configuration!

 Classification with access-list

-First I have to create an access-list that matches on telnet traffic:
+First, I have to create an access-list that matches telnet traffic:

 We use something called a policy-map where we configure the QoS actions we want to perform…marking, queueing, policing, shaping, etc. These actions are performed on a class-map, and that’s where we specify the traffic.
 Let me show you how this is done: